YuriyZhakun/csv-test/README.md

 3. Fetches posts – gets the latest 5 posts per user (sorted by date or by ID)
 4. Fetches comments – gets the latest 3 comments per post (sorted by date or by ID)
 5. Validates data – checks for required fields and logs any issues
-6. Writes everything to a CSV file called `output.csv`
+6. Writes everything to a CSV file called "output.csv"

 ## Features
-- Concurrent loading – uses `Promise.all` to speed up comment fetching using axios package
+- Concurrent loading – uses "Promise.all" to speed up comment fetching using axios package
 - Retries with exponential backoff – failed API requests are retried automatically with delay
 - Logging – logs all key actions, retries, and any issues
 - Error handling – handles errors without stopping the whole script